 My exchanged shorts arrived on Friday.
 I was happy with the turn around time on receiving my exchange, and the smaller shorts fit perfectly. 🙂

 As you can tell from my review above I am very pleased with my Stitch Fix experience and plan to use them again.
 I wanted to spread the word here because I know most of you are busy working moms, and this is a great way find fashionable clothes in any price range.

 If you’re interested in trying Stitch Fix too, consider using my referral link to sign up.

-By using my link, you’ll get the $20 styling fee waived.
+By using my link, you’ll get the $20 styling fee waived, and I’ll get a credit too.
 When I first ordered from Stitch Fix I didn’t have a referral link from anyone, so I paid a $20 styling fee with my order.
 The styling fee was later applied to the clothing I decided to keep.

 However, if they got my style all wrong and I had wanted to return everything, I would have been out the $20 styling fee.
 So, with this link you can try Stitch Fix with no risk.
 If you love everything like I did, then great – you’ve bought some awesome new clothes!
 If you hate everything they send, no problem – send it all back and you won’t be charged anything!

 I didn’t buy new clothes besides the necessities for years and now I’m realizing how great it feels to have clothes that are flattering and fashionable.
 I should have been taking care of myself all along. 🙂